raghakot/keras-vis/README.md

 There is a code snippet in /examples/3D_saliency_snippet.ipynb.
 Use it as a guide on your on code and model.

-Thanks to Romane Gariau from the MGH and BWH Center for Clinical Data Science (CCDS) for reviewing the code.
+Thanks to Romane Gauriau from the MGH and BWH Center for Clinical Data Science (CCDS) for reviewing the code.

 ## Intro